cshtdd/hackerrank/readme.md

 # Hacker Rank exercises

-Solutions to some of the HackerRank exercises
+Solutions to some of the HackerRank exercises.
+And other learning problems.